 Wreath sugar cookies are a delicious sugar cookie that is decorated with frosting and M&M’s and licorice bows and you end up with a holiday wreath cookie.
 These wreath cookies are a delicious treat for the holiday season.
+It takes minimal effort to make these Christmas wreath sugar cookies!
+Just grab the supplies and decorate these holiday cookies for all to enjoy.

 Why Will You Love These Cookies…